swcarpentry/python-novice-inflammation/_episodes/09-debugging.md

 And speaking of help:
 if we can't find a bug in 10 minutes, we should *be humble* and ask for help.
-Just explaining the problem aloud is often useful, since hearing what we're thinking helps us spot inconsistencies and hidden assumptions.
+Explaining the problem aloud is often useful, since hearing what we're thinking helps us spot inconsistencies and hidden assumptions.

 Asking for help also helps alleviate confirmation bias.